guptarjun117/SMU-Library-Assistant-Chatbot/README.md

 # SMU-Library-Assistant-Chatbot

+## Aim
+The SMU Library Assistant Chatbot aims to improve the nature of SMU Library's 'Ask Library' chat with limited hours and fully human-operated to 24/7 with full automation.

 ## Main Capabilities
-1. libsearch: integrated chatbot with the primo API, fine-tuned the outcome with GPT3.5, to perfom book/reading materials search on library database
-2. library assistant: trained with GPT3.5 model using the library Q&A database, can answer questions in the role of SMU librarian
-3. library occupancy check: crawled the library's current occupancy level from the library's official website
+1. Open AI GPT-3.5 Integration: Users can communicate with the bot and it will act as ChatGPT.
+2. `/lksbot`: Talk to the bot's alternate version, which is finetuned on the FAQs of SMU Library website.
+Start your prompt with `/lksbot`
+3. `/libsearch`: Talk to the alternate version of the bot that performs a search in the SMU Database using Primo API and retrieves data structured by ChatGPT.
+Start your prompt with `/libsearch`
+4. `/lks` or `/kgc`: Retrieve the occupancy level in the respective libraries.

-## Files and Documetations
+## Files
-See `tele-bot.ipynb` for telegram integration of all models mentioned above
+- See `tele-bot.ipynb` for telegram integration of all models mentioned above.
+- Replace API keys in their respective placeholders.

+  ## Areas for Improvement
+  - The bot can be finetuned on the conversation history as well (see the raw data in merged output folder) that will complement the FAQs finetuning and improve the conversation.
+Hope to reduce hallucinations and more contexualise the conversation.
+  - Improve the Primo API search area for the bot as the current level of this part is very basic.